The main differences from regular tennis

 - 12 x 6 metres for doubles (by creating a tramline 50 cm from the singles sideline on each side).
 The rest of the internal dimensions are in the diagram below

-- The official ball of touchtennis is the touchtennis Ball which is 8CM in diameter and made from cut foam.
-No other ball may be used in tournaments although any foam ball may be used for social or ladder play;
+- The official ball of touchtennis is the touchtennis ball which is 8CM in diameter and made from cut foam.
+It really does make all the difference.

 - If the racquet leaves your hand in order to make a shot, then that shot will still count so long as your racquet does not fly over the net on to your opponents side of the court;